ZzzzRyan/Scene-Diffuser/README.md

 - The program will generate trajectories with given start position and scene; rendering the results into images.
 (The results not the planning results, just use diffuser to generate diverse trajectories.)
 - `[OPT]` is optional for optimization-guided sampling.
 - `[PLA]` is optional for planner-guided sampling.

+## Task-5: Motion Planning for Robot Arms

+> This task is on the `obj` branch and requires extra dependencies and data preparation, which are not currently supported by the default environment.

 ## Citation